 During brief recorded medium sessions, a few samples of which are stored by the UWG in their Noreen Renier Collection #MS-0083, actress Noreen Renier voices both her own voice and projects the responses from "lost souls" reaching out.
 Her paying clients also heard her medium session live over the phone, and often "communicated" thru Renier with their children or another family member or friend.
 In a public statement issued in her own published media pack titled "Workshop ESP: An Awareness" Noreen Renier stated even "an optional trance" was available "to make contact with the deceased relatives, friends, or famous people, and questions may be posed to 'Sing' and 'Robert', Noreen's two main spiritual entities, who have something to say about everything!"
 Now, after her "retirement" in mid 2023, the UWG continues to publicly provide access to its Renier collection.
 But it does so with no UWG warnings or stated reservations that hearing or relying on such paranormal methods can result in significant costs, just delusionary fiction, and additional emotional harms.
 Nor does UWG mention that Noreen Renier herself has been shown as not credible by a U.S. federal court, nor that the judgment against her was also supported by four additional U.S. federal judges.
 Excerpts from those judgements are shown below.

-UWG even ignores Renier testimony 40 years ago that she stopped logging PLE agencies, cases, or contacts after her initial "35 to 40" files were "lost" by Renier.
-So UWG actually has never had any proof to support media stories citing 400 to 1800 PLE cases worked by Renier, resolved by Renier, or even existing.
-Indeed U.S. federal court subpoenas uncovered one unreported Noreen Renier bank account hidden just weeks before Renier declared her 2nd bankruptcy.
+UWG even ignores Renier testimony that 40 years ago she stopped logging PLE agencies, cases, or contacts after her initial "35 to 40" files were "lost" by Renier.
+So UWG actually in 2019 never had any proof to support media stories citing PLE cases worked by Renier, resolved by Renier, or even existing.
+Not its estimated 600 cases much less even five.
+Indeed U.S. federal court subpoenas uncovered one unreported Noreen Renier bank account hidden just weeks after Noreen Renier declared a 2nd bankruptcy.
 Records provided to the federal bankruptcy Court Trustee state that Renier "provided information about seven (7) accounts in her bankruptcy petition: four different accounts at Wachovia Bank in Charlottesville, two retirement accounts (American Funds and Evergreen Investments), and a closed account at Bank of America in Tampa.
 However, the Debtor [Renier], failed to identify her checking account at the Putt Putt branch of Bank of America in Charlottesville."
 That hidden account showed cash deposits well over $100,000.00 including many additional payments from families who paid Renier for an over-the-phone missing child medium session.
 A related question is why were at least 7 different active financial accounts needed by Renier who initially claimed to the bankruptcy court that her total income the year before was just $6371.00?
 Then where did the funds in the hidden account come from and go to?

 Among many families contacted from checks processed thru Renier's hidden bank account, not even one family said Renier had found their child.
 Many were further emotionally devastated as Renier, using a childish voice, voiced a child speaking thru one or both of Renier's claimed ghost entities.
 According to multiple witnesses across multiple sessions, Renier's mouth cried out repeatedly with the sound of a child's anguish that they were lost and afraid.
 This is the reality behind a UWG facade that the UWG showcases as a valued historical collection for academic research.

 Instead the UWG is seen by many as providing a global stage for Noreen Renier, a former dinner theatre and lengthy professional playhouse actress.
-Renier for years worked in entertainment lounges and also operated and acted in her own nightclub.
-Noreen Renier is a performer who later started a business booking parents of lost and missing children to her own 'spiritual medium' sessions.
-According to several trade companions, Renier discovered that she could sit in her own home and by phone discuss psychics, spiritual healings, and paranormal events on late night AM radio stations for free.
+As early as 1957 the Key West Citizen newspaper described her as an "actress and model" as well as a "beauty contest" candidate having "radio and TV experience in acting."
+Later Noreen Renier for years worked in entertainment lounges and also operated and acted in her own nightclub.
+Noreen Renier was a performer across decades who also launched a business booking parents of lost and missing children to her own 'spiritual medium' sessions well before her claims of "suddenly" discovering her claimed psychic abilities.
+The University of West Georgia does not mention Renier's extensive history as a night club, bar, lounge, and playhouse actress and participant.
+By the late 1970's according to several trade companions, Renier discovered that she could sit in her own home and by phone discuss psychics, spiritual healings, and paranormal events on late night AM radio stations for free.
 As she became better recognized, radio stations booked her more often including across larger regions of the U.S. and Canada.
 With this better coverage she also began drawing new clients looking for advice by phone during the day after listening to her at night.
-Within just 6 years she became an American psychic talk show star, and also expanded from radio to TV.
-Over the years she evolved into a 'Police Psychic Detective & Medium Contacting the Murdered' further expanding her recognition.
+Within a short period she became an American psychic talk show star, and also expanded from radio to TV.
+Over the years she evolved into a self-described 'police psychic contacting the murdered' further expanding her recognition.

 After changing her title to just 'Police Psychic Detective' she even picked up a short luncheon talk at the FBI Training Academy located about an hour from her home.
 She quickly turned that description from 'a short talk over lunch in front of a few FBI trainees' into a false marketing campaign claiming to be "an FBI psychic medium investigator" who had "lectured at the FBI."
 This became her story, rather than simply speaking for a few minutes and answering some questions on the same afternoon, split between two trainee back-to-back lunch breaks.
 The UWG clearly never checked the facts.
-Her actual discussion was essentially that 'as a police psychic detective I am already on network TV and real.
+Her actual discussion was essentially that 'as a police psychic detective I am already on TV and real.
 Any questions?'
-She became a national TV guest, and a limited co-writer fronted by ghost-writers, some who remain unidentified in 2024, for 2 books and a mini pamphlet.
+She became a limited author extensively fronted by numerous ghost-writers, some who still remain unidentified in 2025, across 4 different global books and a mini pamphlet.
 By the mid 1980's she had left her work in lounges, playhouses, and her 'sleazy' nightclub attire far behind.
 Well, almost.
 (See her own comment in statement #23 below).
 But she has always remained first and foremost an actress marketing exaggerated tales.
 And outright lies.

-In late 2024 neither interim University of West Georgia President, Dr. Ashwani Monga, nor any UWG senior or UWG legal personnel have halted or revised UWG's dishonest statements and claims as noted on this site.
-It appears all risks and liabilities distributed about Noreen Renier from UWG websites are now fully transferred to the UWG without any UWG publicly stated reservations.
-Not even a UWG public disclaimer to cover the dismal research and dishonesty of the cited communications.
+Yet the Board of Regents of the University System of Georgia (USG) which oversees the University of West Georgia remains silent.
+No corrections have been administered by the USG Executive Administrative Council nor personnel with USG Academic Affairs and Administrative Services.
+Nothing appears to be in a process of correction by any UWG or USG legal personnel to halt or revise UWG's dishonest statements and claims as noted on this site.
+It appears all risks and liabilities distributed about Noreen Renier from UWG websites are now fully transferred to the UWG and the USG without any publicly stated reservations.
+Not even a UWG or USG public disclaimer to cover the dismal research and dishonesty of the cited communications.
 Those remain posted under various UWG logos.

 Renier's federal bankruptcy judge ruled she had misled the federal bankruptcy court, forcing Renier on her third court income filing to revise her income earnings upward by over 10 times even after her second filing.
 Even so, her major creditor showed further financial deceptions and the judge later ordered the sale of thousands of dollars in Renier's assets to pay her creditors.
 Deceptions after deceptions even while she stood in a federal court house.
 And bankruptcy issues were just one of her legal problems as a Washington U.S. District Court had also found that she had breached an earlier Florida State Court settlement agreement, ruling she owed a principal critic over $40,000.00.
 And even after that, after taking almost a year to twice appeal U.S. federal court judgments against her, she lost both of her appeals.
 Her legal costs became far greater than her income.
 All of which, across several years, are completely ignored in any UWG communications.
 Honest UWG coverage?
 No.

 So why is the University of West Georgia pushing dishonest academic claims while promoting a woman that one writer called a fraud and charlatan in court as early as 1986?
 Since 1994 Renier has been handed over 120 pages of court judgment rulings against her from multiple U.S. state and federal courts.
-Class action litigation from other plaintiffs against U.S. institutions who have actively distributed public communications incorporating dishonest claims about Noreen Renier and others, can now proceed.
-For the University of West Georgia, having distributed such false communications for years, it has uniquely expanded its liabilities beyond the safeguard limits of other public institutions.
-Shockingly well beyond a professional academic center.
-Below, further concerns for the University of West Georgia and its related state hierarchy are noted.
-And even more uncovered deceptions.
+Class action litigation against U.S. institutions who have distributed public communications incorporating dishonest claims about Noreen Renier and others, may now advance.
+The University of West Georgia, having now distributed such false communications for years, has uniquely expanded its 2025 liabilities beyond the safeguard limits of other U.S. public institutions.
+Shockingly well beyond a publicly funded academic center.
+Is the UWG involvement part of a staff or donor financial hustle for kick-backs from outside paranormal support groups or alumni?
+Global Net Research will continue to monitor public and legal concerns until both the UWG personnel involved, and senior officials at both the UWG and USG issue public corrections and also credible public apologies as to why these issues occurred.
+There are parties who are now weighing whether the UWG and USG require a full public reveal to encourage the UWG and USG to publicly showcase new enforcement of corrective standards and policies so false communications will not be repeated.
+Meanwhile, further fraud concerns ignored by the University of West Georgia and its related USG state public educational hierarchy are noted below.
+Also below are dozens of identified personnel in Europe and throughout the world citing significant Noreen Renier public deceptions and/or delusions.

-The photos above of Noreen Renier (88 years old as of 1-16-2025) span the last 55 years.
+The photos above of Noreen Renier span the last 57 years.
 Noreen Renier has never been sanctioned to work PLE cases under the FBI, CIA, NSA, Scotland Yard, or for any of 38 U.S. state police agencies as she claims.

 -Washington United States District judge James Robart who ordered judgments against Renier in 2006 and 2007, and also ordered Renier to pay more than $41,000.00 to her principal critic, John Merrell.